US Immigration Interview Questions – Prepare Yourself

 An Overview of Immigration Interview Questions

-In order to obtain citizenship you must pass the immigration interview.
+In order to obtain citizenship in the United States, you must pass the immigration interview.
 Here are some common immigration interview questions one can anticipate encountering:

 What will the Immigration Officer ask during the interview?

 - They will ask questions to test your knowledge

 - They will ask questions about your past